Women's Heart Health Q & A

 Anytime you are concerned about the symptoms you are experiencing, consider calling 9-1-1 for immediate assistance.
 Be prepared to tell the Emergency Medical Services provider which hospital you prefer for treatment.

-What questions should I ask my healthcare professional about women and heart disease?
+What questions should I ask my primary care physician about women and heart disease?

 Questions to ask during your visit to your provider include: